rgcyberpunk/mevbot-subway/README.md

 Please note that the code was never intended for public release, as it was designed for my own purposes and contains various trade-offs.
 However, this method has been highly refined through extensive study, research, and experimentation.
 Never ever did I plan to release this publicly, lest I "leak my alpha".
 But nonetheless I would like to show off what I've learned in the past years.

-The MEV-bot actively **sniffs the UniswapV2 mempool** and **identifies profitable slippage exploitation opportunities** to *8sandwich attack a victims transaction*8.
+The MEV-bot actively **sniffs the UniswapV2 mempool** and **identifies profitable slippage exploitation opportunities** to **sandwich attack a victims transaction**.
 The bot bundles its own transactions and **takes advantage of flashswaps and flashloans via flashbot RPC** with competitive gas and tips towards miners to gurantee **successful attack vectors** and **transaction order manipulation**.
 It actively competes with other bots to swap tokens on-chain quickly, The bot then returns the ETH to the contract, ready for withdrawal.

 'But ser, there are open source bots that do the same'